accesscode-2-1/unit-0/2015-03-05_user-input.md

 **Functions**

 The `Scanner` gives you the programmer some magical powers called *functions*.
-A function, like a steering wheel on a cars, allows you to interact with the `Scanner`.
+A function, like the gas and break pedals on a car, allows you to interact with the `Scanner`.
 For example, we can ask the `Scanner` to ask the user for an `int` like this:

     int usersAge = input.nextInt();